 Constipation looks different to each person experiencing it.
-However, most agree that constipation is occurring when a person finds that it is more difficult to pass their stool or that they are passing must less frequently.
+However, most agree that constipation is occurring when a person finds that it is more difficult to pass their stool or that they are passing much less frequently.
 How does this happen?
 Here are the 5 most common reasons you might be constipated.

 - You Don’t Get Enough Fiber